terryaney/KatApp.Provider/katapp documentation.md

 #### onActionStart

-**`onActionStart(event: Event, commandName: string, submitData: JSON, application: KatAppPlugInInterface, currentOptions: KatAppOptions, actionLink: JQuery<HTMLElement>)`**
+**`onActionStart(event: Event, endpoint: string, submitData: JSON, application: KatAppPlugInInterface, currentOptions: KatAppOptions, actionLink: JQuery<HTMLElement>)`**

 This event is triggered immediately before submitting the `submitData` to the API endpoint.
 This handler could be used to modify the `submitData` before submission if required.